AnilMohite/log_book/README.md

 Create database "log_book" and import the log_book.sql script

 ## Flask Setup
-1.Start the Flask development server:
+1. Start the Flask development server: python app.py
-    python app.py
 2. Open your web browser and navigate to http://localhost:5000 to access the application.